This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FairtradeFortnight #CollectiveBias

-We are taking part and sitting down to breakfast to stand up for farmers, buy we’re also making sure that we always buy Fairtrade products when available and will also share one of favourite Fairtrade recipes with you today, Fairtrade Chocolate and Banana Cake.
-It is also dairy free so suitable for vegans.
+We are taking part and sitting down to breakfast to stand up for farmers, but we’re also making sure that we always buy Fairtrade products when available and will also share one of our favourite Fairtrade recipes with you today, Fairtrade Chocolate and Banana Cake.
+It is also dairy-free so suitable for vegans.

 What is Fairtrade?